grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 1. Sign in to Grafana as an `org administrator` or `team administrator`.
 1. Click the arrow next to **Administration** in the left-side menu, click **Users and access**, and select **Teams**.
 1. Select the Team and click under the **Role** column.
    Select from a list of current fixed or plugin roles or clear all roles and start over.
    As you hover over each role a list of permissions appears to the right.
-You can uncheck any permission for additional fine-grained control.
+   You can clear any permission for additional fine-grained control.
 1. Click **Update** to add the new role or roles.

 To delete a role, remove the check next to the role name and click **Update**.